Skip to main content

 Electrical Safety Tips

 1. Never exceed the rated load on a smart plug.
-A 10A plug can handle a maximum of 2,300W (at 230V).
+A 10A plug handles a maximum of 2,300W (at 230V).
 A 16A plug handles up to 3,680W.
-Know your appliance wattage.
+Know your appliance wattage before plugging anything in.

 4. Keep firmware updated.
 Smart home devices are IoT devices, and outdated firmware can have security vulnerabilities.
 Enable automatic updates in each device's app.
+Takes 30 seconds.
+Do it.

 5. Use strong, unique Wi-Fi passwords.
 Your smart home devices are only as secure as your Wi-Fi network.
 Use WPA3 if your router supports it, and never use the default password.
+For a full walkthrough on securing your home network, see our home network security guide.

 What to Avoid

 • Over-automating: Not everything needs to be smart.
 A smart toothbrush holder or a smart water bottle is gimmicky and adds complexity without real value.
+I tried a smart mug warmer once.
+Returned it within a week.

 Share